Often thought of as one of the most amazing things in the world, the reality of working from home can actually be very different.

 The reality of working from home is that everything and ANYTHING distracts you.
 I’m talking about online shopping deliveries, your neighbour Glen’s movements and reaction videos on YouTube.

 In actuality, you often feel like you’re being pulled in different directions.
 And it’s very exhausting trying to establish work-life boundaries.

 Pro tip: Have set hours where you work and set hours where you can relax.
 Even though it can be tempting, don’t check your work emails after hours.
 And give yourself regular time off, even if this is only a day here and there.
 Otherwise, you run the risk of developing burnout, which isn’t fun.
-Trust me, I’ve been there.
+Trust us, we’ve been there.

-That said, the reality of working from home is that it’s not without its challenges, just like anything in this world.
-In fact, anyone who says otherwise is telling porkies.
+That said, the reality of working from home can be tough, just like anything in this world.
+In fact, anyone who says otherwise is telling fibs.

 Our top tip for fellow remote workers is to mix up your environment.
 Work in cafes, go for walks on your breaks or even head to a co-working space.
 Either way, just do what’s right for you and your business – and there’s no reason why you can’t nail this whole working from home thing.

 Does the reality of working from home surprise you?
 Fellow freelancers, what are your top working from home tips?